grantula/fantasypremierleagueapi/README.md

-# Project Title

-fantasypremierleagueapi
+# fantasypremierleagueapi

-## Description

-A Python wrapper package to interface with Fantasy Premier League's Data API
+## A Python wrapper package to interface with Fantasy Premier League's Data API

 ### Prerequisites